 Exercise 3.1 Devise three example tasks of your own that fit into the MDP framework, identifying for each its states, actions, and rewards.
 Make the three examples as different from each other as possible.
 The framework is abstract and flexible and can be applied in many different ways.
-Stretch its limits in some way in at least one of your examples. \Box
+Stretch its limits in some way in at least one of your examples. $\Box$

 Exercise 3.2 Is the MDP framework adequate to usefully represent all goal-directed learning tasks?
-Can you think of any clear exceptions? \Box
+Can you think of any clear exceptions? $\Box$

 Exercise 3.3 Consider the problem of driving.
 You could define the actions in terms of the accelerator, steering wheel, and brake, that is, where your body meets the machine.
 Or you could define them farther out-say, where the rubber meets the road, considering your actions to be tire torques.
 Or you could define them farther in-say, where your brain meets your body, the actions being muscle twitches to control your limbs.
 Or you could go to a really high level and say that your actions are your choices of where to drive.
 What is the right level, the right place to draw the line between agent and environment?
+On what basis is one location of the line to be preferred over another?
+Is there any fundamental reason for preferring one location over another, or is it a free choice?